 From a journalistic perspective, WEHOville is old-fashioned: Our news coverage is factual, objective and balanced.
 We want to hear from all sides on a given issue.
 Without compromising that, we also intend to have fun.
 You should get an occasional laugh out of what you read and see on WEHOville.
 If you don’t, WEHOville isn’t accurately conveying the spirit of West Hollywood.

 WEHOville is a project of WHMC Inc. (the West Hollywood Media Company).
-But more importantly, it’s a labor of love by the two of us who are fulltime staffers and a team of incredibly talented folks we’ve assembled to help us create and operate WEHOville.
-The fulltime staff consists of:
+But more importantly, it’s a labor of love by us, our team of talented freelance writers and photographers and the residents of West Hollywood, who contribute ideas and opinions that are invaluable.

 Me.
 I’m Henry (Hank) Scott, publisher of WEHOville.com.
-I’m the founder and owner of WHMC — the guy responsible for paying the bills on time and hiring brilliant people like Dan.
-My job is to set the overall tone for WEHOville.com, in consultation with Dan.
+I’m the founder and owner of WHMC — the guy responsible for paying the bills on time and working with brilliant freelance writers and photographers.
 I’ve been in the news business since I was 20, when I landed a job at a weekly newspaper in my native North Carolina.
-Then I became a reporter and assistant city editor at the now-defunct Raleigh (NC) Times.
-From there I moved to the Charlotte (NC) Observer, where for five years I covered local government and served as business editor.
-In 1982 I joined the Hartford (CT) Courant, serving as metro editor and also marketing director.
+Then I became a reporter and assistant city editor at the now-defunct Raleigh (N.C.)
+Times.
+From there I moved to the Charlotte (N.C.)
+Observer, where for five years I covered local government and served as business editor.
+In 1982 I joined the Hartford (Conn.)
+Courant, serving as metro editor and also marketing director.

 In 1989 I left The Courant for The New York Times.
 In my six years there I rose from managing director of marketing planning and research to become vice president in charge of new media and new product development.
 In that role I took The Times online for the first time in 1994 and launched and oversaw the paper’s first foreign-language edition, published in Russian from Moscow.
 I left The Times in 1995 to launch a media consulting firm that turned around the nearly bankrupt Out magazine, tripling its revenue in three years and doubling its circulation, positioning it for a sale in 2000.
 Since then I have consulted with media companies, overseeing the launch of a 330,000-circulation free daily newspaper in New York City and assisting in the turnaround of a financially troubled publisher of alternative newspapers.

 I moved to West Hollywood in October 2011 and still don’t understand why I didn’t move here 10 years ago.
 I love it.
-In my spare time, I write novels, try to stop my dachshund from misbehaving, and read a wide variety of news websites on my iPhone.
+In my spare time, I write novels and read a wide variety of news websites on my iPhone.
 I also should note that I am the only gay man in the world who has never seen the Oscars, not even on TV.
 If you want to know more, email me at Henry@WEHOville.com or call me at (323) 454-7707.
 I’m eager to hear your thoughts about WEHOville, and especially thankful to any of you who let me know about errors that we news gatherers inevitably make.